| Enterprise | ||||

 Without an agentβ

-How it works: The virtual cluster instance manages auto sleep itself by scaling down workloads (pods, Deployments, StatefulSets, etc.) while keeping the control plane active.
+How it works: The tenant cluster instance manages auto sleep itself by scaling down workloads (pods, Deployments, StatefulSets, etc.) while keeping the control plane active.

 What happens: